algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 #### Combined I/O operations
 - **Synchronization**: Mechanisms to synchronize input and output operations will ensure that the display and keypad interactions do not conflict, maintaining a smooth user experience.
 - **I/O in program flow**: The Assembly language will enable the integration of I/O operations within the flow of the program, allowing for dynamic and interactive applications that respond to user inputs and provide immediate feedback.

+### 4.5 Interpreter

+#### Interpreter functions
+- **Code interpretation**: The interpreter reads and analyzes each line of assembly code, translating it into operations that the virtual processor can understand and execute.
+- **Execution flow control**: It manages the flow of execution based on control instructions like loops, conditional statements, and jumps.
+- **Error handling**: Includes robust error detection and reporting mechanisms to handle syntax and logical errors in the assembly code.

+#### Integration with virtual processor
+- **Execution**: The interpreter works closely with the virtual processor to ensure smooth execution of assembly programs, simulating a real processor's behavior.
+- **Resource management**: It efficiently manages the processor's resources, such as memory and registers, during the execution of assembly code.

+#### User interaction
+- **Interactive mode**: The interpreter offers an interactive mode, allowing users to enter and execute assembly instructions one at a time, which is beneficial for learning and debugging.
+- **Script mode**: For more complex programs, the interpreter can execute pre-written scripts containing multiple assembly instructions.

 ---